Go Back

 For the bread:

-• Add sourdough discard, if using.
+Add 1 oz sourdough discard, if using.
 Blend.

-• Add flours, brown sugar, salt, and yeast.
 Using the dough hook, mix on low to medium-low speed for about 10 minutes, or until dough is smooth and shiny and doesn't stick to the bowl at all.

-• Roll dough out on a lightly floured surface into a rough rectangle, about 12 x 16 inches.
+• Roll: Roll dough out on a lightly floured surface into a rough rectangle, about 12 x 16 inches.
 It doesn't need to be perfect.

-• Sprinkle parmesan evenly over pesto.
+Sprinkle parmesan evenly over pesto.

-• Use a sharp chef's knife or bench scraper to cut the dough log in half vertically, keeping the top inch or two still intact.
+• Shape: Use a sharp chef's knife or bench scraper to cut the dough log in half vertically, keeping the top inch or two still intact.

-• Twist the two sides over each other, creating a simple braid.
+Twist the two sides over each other, creating a simple braid.
 Tuck the end under.

-• Preheat oven to 350° F. Bake until bread is golden brown on top and fully baked through, about 30-35 minutes.
 If the bread starts to get too brown on top at any point, you can cover it loosely with foil to prevent further browning.

-• Let bread cool for about 15 minutes before inverting and removing from pan.
+• Cool: Let bread cool for about 15 minutes before inverting and removing from pan.
 Cool completely before slicing and serving.

 Notes